 Stem cell transplant for myeloma

-You may be offered a stem cell transplant where diseased blood cells are destroyed by high-dose chemotherapy and then replaced with blood stem cells.
+You may be offered a stem cell transplant.
+This is when diseased blood cells are destroyed by high-dose chemotherapy and replaced with blood stem cells.
 This is also known as high-dose therapy and stem cell rescue.

 Learn more about:

-This treatment aims to destroy as much as possible any remaining myeloma cells and increase the length of the plateau phase (remission).
-Your own stem cells are most frequently used for this procedure.
-This is called an autologous transplant.
+It aims to destroy as much remaining myeloma as possible and increase the length of the plateau phase (remission).
+Usually your own stem cells are used for this procedure, which is called an autologous transplant.
 If donor stem cells are used, it’s an allogeneic transplant.

 An autologous transplant is done in several stages.
 Before the process begins, you have induction treatment to put the myeloma into a plateau phase.
-Once this is achieved, the stem cells are removed and frozen.
-You then have high-dose chemotherapy followed by the return of your stem cells.
-See below for a detailed description of this process.
+The stem cells are then removed and frozen.
+Next, you have high-dose chemotherapy, followed by the return of your stem cells.
+Read a detailed description of this process.